-Ceilings Visually inspected from floor level.
-The ceilings are lath and plaster and plasterboard lined.
-Internal walls Visually inspected from floor level. internal wans Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The walls are plastered on the hard and plasterboard lined.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
-Suspended timber flooring.
-Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were internal joinery and kitchen fittings moved.
+Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
+Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
+Flooring appears to be of suspended timber with fitted floor coverings throughout.
+Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Doors throughout are timber panelled and painted.
-The kitchen is equipped with wall and base mounted units which provide adequate storage and surface areas.
+Doors, skirtings etc. are of timber construction.
+The kitchen is fitted with a range of floor and wall mounted storage units.
 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-The fireplaces in the subjects are unutilised.
+Gas fire noted in the living room.
 Internal decorations Visually inspected.
-Emulsion walls and ceilings.
-Cellars Visually inspected where there was a safe and purpose-built access.
-None Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+Internal decorative finishes are mostly paint.
+Cellars Not applicable.
+Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply with the electric meter located within the entrance hallway.
+Mains supply with fuse board located in the vestibule.
+Gas Accessible parts of the system were visually inspected without removing fittings.
+No tests whatsoever were carried out to the system or appliances.
+Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
+If any services are turned off, the surveyor will state that in the report and will not turn them on.
+Mains supply.